zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\delta_{\Omega_n}\negmedspace\left( \bm{n} - \frac{\bm{v} + \bm{l}}{(\bm{v} + \bm{l}) \cdot \bm{n}} \right),
 $$

 where $\small 0 \le F \le 1$ is the dimensionless *Fresnel reflectance*.
-Clearly, the BRDF is non-negative, symmetric, and energy-conserving, which can be verified by substituting Eqn.
+This BRDF is non-negative, symmetric, and energy-conserving, which can be verified by substituting Eqn.
 7c into 4c.
 In particular,

 $$ \tag{7d}
 	\int_{\bm{v} \in \mathbb{S^2}}